 A doctor can usually detect macular degeneration by doing a regular eye exam and asking questions about your past health.
-You may have some vision tests, including an ophthalmoscopy.
+You may have some vision tests, including ophthalmoscopy.
 This test lets your doctor look at the inside of your eye.
 If you have macular degeneration, your doctor may see drusen.
-These are yellowish white waste deposits that can build up at the back of the eye.
+These are yellowish-white waste deposits that can build up at the back of the eye.
 The doctor may have you look at a chart with lines and a dot at the center.
-This is called an amsler grid.
+This is called an Amsler grid.
 It can help detect changes in your central vision.
 If you have the wet form, the lines near the center dot will look wavy or curved, or you may see a blank spot or hole in part of the grid.

 If you have macular degeneration, your doctor will want to see you for regular follow-up exams.
 You can also use an Amsler grid at home.
 Looking at it every day will help you keep track of any changes in your vision.

 “Very kind and amazing staff, I highly recommend Richens eye center!!
 Thank you!” -Karly A.

 OK, so now that you’ve been diagnosed with age-related macular degeneration, you’ll have lots of questions about your vision.
 Here are 10 questions you should ask: